-Only Andaman and Nicobar island were in the Union Territory category which was governed by the Lieutenant Governor appointed by the Union Government
+Only Andaman and Nicobar Island were in the Union Territory category which was governed by the Lieutenant Governor appointed by the Union Government

 Reorganisation of States and Union Territories Border

 British designed the border of the Indian states according to their Political and strategic benefits.
 New India was known for the difficulties of this border.
 So the Govt prepared to reorganize the state for better administration and development purposes.
-But they were confused on what basis reorganization will execute.
+But they were confused about what basis reorganization will execute.

-Before the Independence Congress was ready to change state borders on a language basis but after congress came into power some of the leaders opposed it and raised the concern for national unity and security.
+Before the Independence Congress was ready to change state borders on a language basis but after Congress came into power some of the leaders opposed it and raised the concern for national unity and security.
 Even today some states have issues with their borders.
-To resolve this issue On 17 June 1948 Dr. Rajendra Prasad, President of the Constituent Assembly, formed the Linguistic Provinces Commission which is also known as the Dhar Committee to study the feasibility of organizing the state border on a language basis.
+To resolve this issue On 17 June 1948 Dr Rajendra Prasad, President of the Constituent Assembly, formed the Linguistic Provinces Commission which is also known as the Dhar Committee to study the feasibility of organizing the state border on a language basis.

 Many leaders opposed the formation of the state on a language basis because they were concerned about people who did not belong to the language or area.

 On 10 December 1948, the Dhar Committee submitted a report ( View Report ) and rejected the idea of the formation of a state on the basis of language.
 And the Committee recommended the following points